 - Absences do not exempt students from academic requirements.
 Excessive absences, even if documented, may result in a student failing the course.
 An incomplete may be granted if the student has a passing grade, but only if the instructor determines that it is feasible for the student to successfully complete remaining assignments after the semester.
 Pursuant to university policy, such determinations are within the discretion of the instructor.

 Early Warning Process

 Instructors of all classes are asked by the Registrar to submit online the grade status of students who are in danger of failing the course (D or F).
-More information can be found on the Early Warning Process web site.
+More information can be found on the Early Warning Alert web site.

 Entering final grades

 For instructions on entering final grades, please refer to this handout provided by the Registrar’s office.